joycetaoyuuu/dsan-6600/README.md

 Basic exploratory data analysis (EDA) techniques are applied to check some features inside the essay, including the distribution of scores, word count, and vocabulary size and possible topics.

-Deep learning models, like LSTM (RNN-based), DistilBERT, and DeBERTa (transformer-based) models, are used for modeling.
+Deep learning models, like LSTM (RNN-based), DistilBERT, and DeBERTa (transformer-based) models are used for modeling.

 ## Results